Food Not Bombs

-Food Not Bombs (FNB) is a loose-knit group of independent collectives, sharing free vegan and vegetarian food with others.
+Food Not Bombs (FNB) is a loose-knit group of independent collectives, sharing free, usually vegan and vegetarian food with others.
 The group believes that corporate and government priorities are skewed to allow hunger to persist in the midst of abundance.
 To demonstrate this, FNB serves surplus food gathered from grocery stores, bakeries and markets which would otherwise go to waste, or occasionally has already been thrown away.
 The group exhibits a form of franchise activism.

 Background and principles

-Food Not Bombs is an all-volunteer global movement sharing free vegan meals as a protest against war and poverty.
+Food Not Bombs is an all-volunteer global movement sharing free, usually vegan meals as a protest against war and poverty.
 Each chapter collects surplus food from grocery stores, bakeries, and that would otherwise go to waste and occasionally collects items from garbage dumpsters when stores are uncooperative.
 FNB also accepts donations from local farmers, then prepares free community meals which are offered to anyone who is hungry.
-According to FNB, the group's central beliefs are: